Convex normality of rational polytopes with long edges: Integrally closed polytopes

 \emph{More precisely, let $P$ be a simple lattice polytope.
 Let $k$ be the maximum over the heights of Hilbert basis elements of tangent cones to vertices of $P$.
 Then, if any edge of $P$ has length $\ge k$, the polytope $P$ should be normal.}

-Here (i) the length is measured in the lattice sense, (ii) `tangent cones' is the same as corner cones, and (iii) the heights of Hilbert basis elements of corner cones are normalized w.r.t. the extremal generators of the cones (leading, in particular, to non-integral heights).
+Here: (i) the length is measured in the lattice sense, (ii) `tangent cones' is the same as corner cones, and (iii) the heights of Hilbert basis elements of corner cones are normalized w.r.t. the extremal generators of the cones (leading, in particular, to non-integral rational heights).

 The second part of the conjecture is a far reaching extension of the following well known problem, a.k.a. \emph{Oda's question}, that has attracted much interest recently: are all \emph{smooth polytopes} normal?
-A lattice polytope $P\subset\RR^d$ is called smooth if the primitive (i.~e., with coprime components) edge vectors at every vertex of $P$ define a part of a basis of $\ZZ^d$.\footnote{Smooth polytopes correspond to projective embeddings of smooth projective toric varieties.} Such polytope are simple with $k=1$.
+A lattice polytope $P\subset\RR^d$ is called smooth if the primitive (i.~e., with coprime components) edge vectors at every vertex of $P$ define a part of a basis of $\ZZ^d$.
+Smooth polytopes correspond to the projective embeddings of smooth projective toric varieties and they are simple polytopes with $k=1$.
 Oda's question still remains wide open.
 The fact that so far no smooth polytope just without a unimodular triangulation has been found illustrates how limited our understanding in the area is.
-The second part of the conjecture yields also a dimensionally uniform lower bound, mentioned in the first part.
-In fact, it is known that the normalized heights of Hilbert basis elements of a simplicial rational $d$-cone, $d\ge2$, are at most $d-1$; this follows, for instance form \cite[Prop.
+The second part of the conjecture yields also a dimensionally uniform bound, mentioned in the first part.
+In fact, it is known that, for every $d\ge2$, the normalized heights of Hilbert basis elements of a simplicial rational $d$-cone are at most $d-1$; see, for instance, \cite[Prop.
 2.43(d)]{kripo}.

+Another motivation for the conjecture above is the following question in toric geometry, discussed in \cite[p.
+2310]{mfo}: are all line bundles over a projective toric variety, deep enough inside the \emph{nef cone}, projectively normal?
+If so, how deep is `deep enough'?
+See \cite[Chapter 6]{toricbook} for generalities on the nef cones of toric varieties.
+It is not difficult to show that if an ample line bundle $\mathcal L$ over a projective toric variety $X$ is on lattice depth $l$ inside the nef cone $\text{Nef}(X)$ w.r.t. every facet of the cone, then the edges of the lattice polytope $P$ of $\mathcal L$ are all of lattice lengths $\ge l$.

 In this paper we introduce the notion of \emph{$k$-convex-normality}, $k\in\QQ_{\ge2}$, which is a `convex-rational' version of Definition \ref{definition}.
 Next is the main result of the paper: